[WM29]

-FOR AGAINST Black Soap / Dark Good Friday
+FOR AGAINST • Black Soap EP

 In the opening verse Runnings asks, “Down below the surface / Is everything perfect?”
 Every For Against fan knows the answer to that question is assuredly ‘no’ and the trio injects shadows around every corner in order to constantly blur the line between pop and punk.